inchron/callisto/README.md

 #### Classic Scheduling Traces and Performance Extensions
 Classic scheduling trace have to be enriched with performance data.
 Details are described [here](doc/PMUTracing.md).

-#### Trace Processing
-Traces captured from target contain raw data that needs further processing.

-##### Identification of OS Overheads
-* Overhead for context switches is often not directly visible in trace
-* In which form overhead is included in other elements (tasks, idle task), depends on trace tool (-chain).
-* Trace post processing required
- * Insert overhead in dedicated overhead tasks
- * Remove overhead from other elements
- * Specification of details in library

-##### Processing of Performance Data
-* Traces contain raw data only
- * Monotonic counters with overflow
- *
-Task processing to generated required data
-* Combine counters e.g. clock and instruction counter to CPI
-* Assign differences in counters to tasks, runnables, ... (similar to net ET)

-### Extraction of Timing Model
-* Tool support for tasks, ?Runnables?, incl. stimulation and net ET
-* Remove/replace OS Overhead

-### Integration of Additional Data Sources
---- Optional section---
-If additional data is available this can be added to the model.
-Typical data sources
-* AUTOSAR CP SystemDescription
-* AUTOSAR CP ECU Configuration (OsConfiguration, RTE Configuration)
-* Proprietary data bases e.g. for signals exchanged between components

 ### Scaling of Execution Times
 * Predict net execution times on target SoC